-Koffman has been a featured soloist with the Fairfax Symphony Orchestra, the Hartford Symphony Orchestra, the Elgin Symphony Orchestra, the Williamsport Symphony Orchestra, the Pennsylvania Centre Chamber Orchestra, the Albuquerque Philharmonic Orchestra, the Wintergreen Festival Orchestra, the Hartt Symphony Orchestra, the Hartt Wind Ensemble, the PSU Symphony Orchestra, the PSU Symphonic Wind Ensemble, the UNM Wind Symphony, and the Greater Hartford Youth Wind Ensemble while touring Europe.
+Koffman has been a featured soloist with the Fairfax Symphony Orchestra, the Hartford Symphony Orchestra, the Jackson Symphony Orchestra, the Elgin Symphony Orchestra, the Williamsport Symphony Orchestra, the Pennsylvania Centre Chamber Orchestra, the Albuquerque Philharmonic Orchestra, the Wintergreen Festival Orchestra, the Hartt Symphony Orchestra, the Hartt Wind Ensemble, the PSU Symphony Orchestra, the PSU Symphonic Wind Ensemble, the UNM Wind Symphony, and the Greater Hartford Youth Wind Ensemble while touring Europe.
 Among her ensemble performing credits are appearances with Sequitur, Le Train Bleu and Chelsea Symphony in New York City, Hartford Symphony Orchestra, New Mexico Symphony Orchestra, Albuquerque Jazz Orchestra, Santa Fe Symphony, New Haven Symphony, Waterbury Symphony and Wallingford Symphony.

 She performs in a contemporary chamber music duo, The Irrelevants, with violist Tim Deighton.
 Their “excellent playing" of several new works in a New York recital was noted in The Strad.
 She also recently completed tours of Italy, Cyprus and the Midwestern United States as tenor saxophonist in the Transcontinental Saxophone Quartet.
 Additionally, she appears frequently as a soloist, chamber musician, and clinician.

-Committed to new music, commissions and premieres include 50 compositions including works by Tanya Anisimova, Lera Auerbach, Susan Botti, Chen Yi, Michael Colgrass, Halim El-Dabh, John Duffy, Erberk Eryilmaz, Mark Kuss, Stephen Michael Gryc, Juliana Hall, Jennifer Higdon, Libby Larsen, David Macbride, Michael Mauldin, Tamar Muskal, Hilary Tann, Joseph Turrin, Gunther Schuller, Christopher Schultis, James Sellars, Ken Steen, Augusta Read Thomas, William Wood and Zhou Long.
+Committed to new music, commissions and premieres include 52 compositions including works by Tanya Anisimova, Lera Auerbach, Susan Botti, Chen Yi, Michael Colgrass, Halim El-Dabh, John Duffy, Erberk Eryilmaz, Mark Kuss, Stephen Michael Gryc, Juliana Hall, Jennifer Higdon, Libby Larsen, Gilda Lyons, David Macbride, Michael Mauldin, Tamar Muskal, Hilary Tann, Joseph Turrin, Gunther Schuller, Christopher Schultis, James Sellars, Ken Steen, Augusta Read Thomas, William Wood and Zhou Long.

-Recording projects comprise twelve commercially available CD’s including Carillon Sky, Dialogues and Dragon Rhyme.
+Recording projects comprise 12 commercially available CD’s including Carillon Sky, Dialogues and Dragon Rhyme.
 One review in Fanfare Magazine calls her playing “suave, subtly nuanced, and technically secure in its every gesture," while another refers to her “melting tone and touching sensitivity."
 She also has an ongoing recording and performing series entitled "Pink Ink" that is dedicated to promoting the music of living women composers.

 Koffman is a certified Kripalu Yoga Teacher and teaches Yoga for Performers at The Hartt School.
 She is also a Conn-Selmer artist/clinician, and performs exclusively on Selmer Paris saxophones.